 Revised Text:

+Section 9 in the specification describes the new type napping with respect to the final DDS-XTypes specification.
 The DDS Java PSM API has been revised to reflect the latest revision of XTypes specification.
 The details can be seen here

 Change-set for Built-in types: https://code.google.com/p/datadistrib4j/source/detail?r=207